 So you just got tattooed for the first time and you love your new tattoo, but you still have a ton of questions.
-Or maybe you’re a tattoo veteran and just need a refresher on tattoo care.
+Or maybe you’re a tattoo veteran and just need a refresher on how to care for your tattoos.
 Whatever your situation is, we’ve compiled a comprehensive list of tattoo aftercare instructions that’s sure to give you all the answers you need.

 Tattoo healing time varies depending on the person, though typically from the inking to the initial surface healing can take 7 – 14 days.
 However, your body is still regenerating skin cells after this, so it is important to continue moisturizing.

-Remove the bandage no sooner than 4 hours after, though it can be left on overnight.
+Remove the bandage no sooner than 3-4 hours after, though it can also be left on overnight, especially if you received the tattoo in the evening.
 If you were tattooed early in the day, you may remove the bandage before going to bed.
-The bandage should be removed within 24 hours of receiving the tattoo.
-We don’t recommend rebandaging after the first bandage is removed.
+At most, the bandage should be removed within 24 hours of receiving the tattoo.
+We don’t recommend re-bandaging after the first bandage is removed.

 The tattoo should be thoroughly cleaned immediately after removing the bandage, and cleaned daily from there on out.
 We recommend cleaning it multiple times on the first day.
-Pat the tattoo dry (don’t rub) with a lint-free cloth or paper towel to avoid irritation, and let the tattoo air out for 20-30 minutes before applying moisturizer.
-We recommend using a gentle, liquid antibacterial soap, though other hand or body soaps can be used as long as they are thoroughly rinsed from the tattoo.
+Pat the tattoo dry (don’t rub it) with a lint-free cloth or paper towel to avoid irritation, and let the tattoo air out for 20-30 minutes before applying moisturizer.
+We recommend using a gentle, liquid antibacterial soap, such as Dial Antibacterial Soap, though other hand or body soaps can be used as long as they are thoroughly rinsed from the tattoo.
 You want to avoid excess absorption of water by the tattoo, so washings should be efficient and deliberate to minimize time.
+You can use antibacterial soap for the first 3-5 days and then regular soap or body wash is fine.

-Yes!!
+Yes!
 Moisturizing your tattoo regularly is extremely important.
-You should moisturize your tattoo 3 – 6 times per day, for roughly two weeks (though proper skincare is always important, and most tattoo enthusiasts moisturize their tattoos daily for life!).
-A white cream lotion or moisturizer, preferably unscented, should be used.
+You should moisturize your clean tattoo 3 – 6 times per day, for roughly two weeks (though proper skincare is always important, and most tattoo enthusiasts moisturize their tattoos daily for life!).
+A white cream lotion or moisturizer, preferably unscented, should be used!
+We recommend these fragrance-free, white cream lotions: Aveeno, Curel, and Eucerin.
+Be warned: your favorite fragranced lotion is not a good option for moisturizing your tattoo – this can cause an excruciating burning sensation when applied to the tattoo, which is essentially an open wound.
 The fewer chemicals in the product, the better!
-Pure cocoa or shea butter is also popular for darker skin tones.
+Pure cocoa butter or shea butter is also popular for darker skin tones and is a fine option.
 There are some manufacturers who design products specifically for tattoo aftercare that work well for long-term care (such as Tattoo Goo, H2Ocean, and Hustle Butter).
-Do NOT use aloe vera gel to moisturize, and we don’t recommend A&D ointment either.
+Do NOT use aloe vera gel to moisturize, and we don’t recommend A&D ointment either, as the oil in these products can extract some of the ink from your tattoo.

 A well-done tattoo is expected to flake or peel much like a sunburn, though in some lower-quality tattoos, a level of tattoo scabbing is normal as well.
 Scabs are usually the same color as the tattoo ink.
 In high-density color tattoos, two or three stages of tattoo peeling is common and can take longer to heal than a single-color tattoo.
 Do not pick or peel the scabs because you may damage the design and have to get it retouched after it heals.